xpunch/go-grpc/README.md

 Go-GRPC provides a [go-micro.Service](https://godoc.org/github.com/micro/go-micro#Service) leveraging gRPC plugins for the client, server and transport.
 Go-GRPC shares the [go-micro](https://github.com/micro/go-micro) codebase, making it a pluggable gRPC framework for microservices.
 Everything works just like a go-micro service, using micro generated protobufs and defaulting to consul for service discovery.

-Go-GRPC interoperates with standard gRPC services seamlessly.
+Go-GRPC interoperates with standard gRPC services seamlessly including the [grpc-gateway](https://github.com/grpc-ecosystem/grpc-gateway).

 Find an example greeter service in [examples/greeter](https://github.com/micro/go-grpc/tree/master/examples/greeter).